prasanthrangan/hyprdots/README.md

 ## HyprWorld,

-A fork of various dots and custom tweaks for a better experince on Nvidia Laptops.
+Another Arch Linux config for Hyperland.
+Its has parts for mature projects, various dots and custom tweaks for a better experince on Nvidia Laptops.
+Supports Grub and systemd-boot with Plymouth and secureboot added.

 Thanks to  [prasanthrangan](https://github.com/prasanthrangan) and [JaKooLit](https://github.com/JaKooLit/) for the base.
 Thanks to [myyc](https://gist.github.com/myyc/) for arch install guidance.